Abbasid Caliphate: Establishment and consolidation (750–775)

 It was al-Saffah's successor, Abu Ja'far al-Mansur who firmly consolidated Abbasid rule and faced down internal challenges.
 His uncle, Abdallah ibn Ali, the victor over the Umayyads at the Battle of the Zab, was the most serious potential rival for leadership and al-Mansur sent Abu Muslim, the Khurasani revolutionary commander, against him in 754.
 After Abu Muslim successfully defeated him, al-Mansur then turned to eliminate Abu Muslim himself.
 He arranged to have him arrested and executed in 755.

 On the western frontier, the Abbasids were unable to re-assert caliphal control over the western and central Maghreb, which the Umayyads had lost in the 740s.
-One member of the Umayyad dynasty, Abd ar-Rahman, also managed to escape the purge of his family and established independent rule in al-Andalus (present-day Spain and Portugal) in 756, founding the Umayyad Emirate of Córdoba.
+One member of the Umayyad dynasty, Abd al-Rahman, also managed to escape the purge of his family and established independent rule in al-Andalus (present-day Spain and Portugal) in 756, founding the Umayyad emirate of Córdoba.

-In 756, al-Mansur had also sent over 4,000 Arab mercenaries to assist the Chinese Tang dynasty in the An Lushan Rebellion against An Lushan.
+In 756, al-Mansur had also sent over 4,000 Arab mercenaries to assist the Tang dynasty against the rebel leader An Lushan.
 The Abbasids, or "Black Flags" as they were commonly called, were known in Tang dynasty chronicles as the hēiyī Dàshí, "The Black-robed Tazi" (黑衣大食) ("Tazi" being a borrowing from Persian Tāzī, the word for "Arab").
 (Note: Wade states "Tazi in Persian sources referred to a people in that land, but was later extended to cover Arab lands.
 The Persian term was adopted by Tang China (Dàshí :大食) to refer to the Arabs until the 12th century.")
-Later, Caliph Harun al-Rashid sent embassies to the Chinese Tang dynasty and established good relations with them.
-After the war, these embassies remained in China with al-Rashid establishing an alliance with China.
-Several embassies from the Abbasid Caliphs to the Chinese court have been recorded in the Old Book of Tang, the most important being those of al-Saffah, al-Mansur, and Harun al-Rashid.
+Later, Caliph Harun al-Rashid sent embassies to China and established good relations with the Tang emperors.
+After the war, these embassies remained in China and al-Rashid established an alliance with China.
+Several embassies from the Abbasid caliphs to the Chinese court have been recorded in the Old Book of Tang, the most important being those of al-Saffah, al-Mansur, and Harun al-Rashid.